rackerlabs/mimic/docs/development/getting-started.rst

 This will build the application, test it, and, finally, run it.

 If the build was successful, the application will have started.
-When the application is running, the word ``mimic`` should be visible in the menubar.
-To quit the application, simply click on ``mimic`` and select ``Quit``.
+When the application is running, the letter ``m`` should be visible in the menubar.
+To quit the application, simply click on the ``m`` and select ``Quit``.
 Application logs can be seen by opening ``Applications/Utilities/Console.app``.